Augigauki/payload-array-block-bug-demo/README.md

 Document gives error on saving.

+---

 The bug goes away when either versioning or localization is disabled.
 If you only add content to the non-locallized fields, you never get the bug.
-It only happens as soon as more than one block has an array with a localized field with content in it.
+It only happens as soon as more than one block has a separate instance of the same array with a localized field with content in it.

+It does work fine if you have multiple blocks with arrays that are separate.
+For instance selecting one "Item" Block and one "Card" Block works as expected.

 ```txt
 [14:08:09] ERROR (payload): There was an error cleaning up old versions for the collection pages